waleedhad/AudioMuse-AI-cuda_12.2/README.md

 *   Start Analysis: adjust `NUM_RECENT_ALBUMS` if desired, and submit.
 Wait for it to complete (it can takes a couple of days depending on your library size).
 *   Start Clustering: Adjust the clustering parameters above as desired in the form, and Submit.
 Wait for it to complete (it can takes between minutes and 1-2 hours depending on your library size and the number of `CLUSTERING_RUNS`).

+## **Instant PLaylist (via Chat Interface)**

+**IMPORTANT:** before use this function you need to run the Analysis task first from the normal (async) UI.

+For a quick and interactive way to generate playlists without running the full evolutionary clustering task, you can use the "Instant Playlist" chat interface.
+This feature leverages AI (Ollama or Gemini, if configured) to translate your natural language requests directly into SQL queries that are run against your analyzed music data.

+**How to Use:**

+1.  **Access the Chat Interface:**
+    *   Navigate to `http://<EXTERNAL-IP>:8000/chat` (or `http://localhost:8000/chat` for local Docker Compose deployments).

+2.  **Configure AI (Optional but Recommended):**
+    *   Select your preferred AI Provider (Ollama or Gemini).
+    *   If using Ollama, ensure the "Ollama Server URL" and "Ollama Model" are correctly set (they will default to values from your server configuration).
+    *   If using Gemini, enter your "Gemini API Key" and select the "Gemini Model" (defaults are provided from server config).
+    *   If you select "None" as the AI Provider, the system will not attempt to generate SQL from your text.

+3.  **Make Your Request:**
+    *   In the text area "What kind of music are you in the mood for?", type your playlist request in natural language.
+    *   Click "Get Playlist Idea".

+4.  **Review and Create:**
+    *   The AI will generate a PostgreSQL query based on your request.
+This query is then executed against your `score` table.
+    *   The results (a list of songs) will be displayed.
+    *   If songs are found, a new section will appear allowing you to name the playlist and click "Let's do it" to create this playlist directly on your Jellyfin server.
+The playlist name on Jellyfin will have `_instant` appended to the name you provide.

+**Example Queries (Tested with Gemini):**
+*   "Create a playlist that is good for post lunch"
+*   "Create a playlist for the morning POP with a good energy"
+*   "Give me the tops songs of Red Hot Chili peppers"
+*   "Create a mix of Metal and Hard Rock songs like AC DC, Iron Maiden"
+*   "Give me some tranding songs of the radio of 2025"

+**Note:** The quality and relevance of the **Instant Playlist** heavily depend on the capabilities of the configured AI model and the detail of your request.
+The underlying music data must have been previously analyzed using the "Analysis Task" for this feature to find songs.

 ## **Kubernetes Deployment (K3S Example)**